 - One Bernard Werber short story has a tree's equivalent used to solve a crime.

 - Used in an episode of Heroes when Matt Parkman is talking to Molly Walker just before he confronts his dad.
 In this case, though, it's probably related to Matt's mental powers.

-- Subverted in CSI: New York: Mac was able to communicate with a woman who appeared to be in a coma, but was really Locked In, through blinks.
+- Subverted in the series pilot, Mac was able to communicate with a woman who appeared to be in a coma, but was really locked-in, through blinks.
 Unfortunately, she had something happen during the questioning that plunged her into an actual coma.

 - Tweaked in Psych.
 Shawn, posing as a doctor, admonishes the interns to speak positively around the coma patient, lest they frighten him into remaining comatose.
 This is a dodge to get them to speak layman to Shawn about the patient's condition.